Morumbi Shopping shooting: Perpetrator

+Meira told the police that he had been planning the attack for seven years and that he chose Fight Club because the main character has schizophrenia.
+He then became known in the country as the "shopping mall shooter" or the "cinema shooter".

 Trial and sentence

 Caught in the act, Meira was sentenced to 120 1/2 years in prison.
 His defenders alleged that he was only semi-imputable because of his mental issues.
 His sentence was later reduced to 48 years and 9 months by the State Court of São Paulo.

 He stayed at Carandiru Penitentiary until its deactivation in 2002 and was then moved to a penitentiary in Tremembé.
-Later, in 2009, he was moved to a penitentiary in Salvador, his home town, following requests by his family.
+In 2009, he was moved to a penitentiary in Salvador, his home town, following requests by his family.

 On May 8, 2009, Meira tried to kill a cellmate, the 68-year-old Spaniard Francisco Vidal Lopes, with scissors, apparently because the television's volume was too loud.
-He was put on trial but absolved later in 2011 since he was not considered imputable anymore due to his mental diagnosis.
+He was put on trial but was absolved later in 2011 since he was not considered imputable anymore due to his mental diagnosis.
 It was decided that he had to be moved to the Hospital of Treatment and Custody (HCT) in Salvador, where he remained until his release in 2024.

+Aftermath

+Theater 5, where the shooting occurred, was permanently closed.
+The mall closed its remaining theaters in 2012, freeing up space for new stores at the mall.